 Threats are those things that are “out there,” but as a school leader, you have no control over them – like, oh, maybe a, pandemic?
 In this type of situation, you have 3 options – stagnation, panic or pivot.

 Pivot is the only positive outcome, and schools did that in the Spring of 2020 by going virtual.
 Faith-based schools were particularly prepared to do so, which led to some creative realizations.
-And today, faith-based schools launched virtual academies with what they’ve learned!
+And today, some faith-based schools have launched virtual academies with what they’ve learned!

 It’s also interesting to see that parents are now saying they’re not satisfied with the education their children have been receiving in public schools.
 While there is much finger-pointing happening, parents may be reluctant to point the finger at themselves.
 After all, as faith-based schools know, parents are their children’s first teachers.